rkoron007/Daily.co-Raising-Hands-Demo/docs/raising-hand-blog.md

 }
 ```

 Nice!
-We now have a was for users to "raise their hands" virtually.
+We now have a way for users to "raise their hands" virtually.
 To finish
 things off we'll create a list of call participants with an indicator if their
 hand is raised or not.